Savannah Downtown Neighborhood Association

 Melinda Allen – President

 Melinda and her husband Matthew moved to Savannah in 2002 after falling in love with the charm of the City.
 They became Downtown residents in 2010 after starting their family in Ardsley Park.
 Melinda is a native of Cincinnati, Ohio and a graduate of the University of Toledo holding an honors degree in Biology and Chemistry.
 She spent the majority of her career in the pharmaceutical industry as a product specialist in cardiac care and marketing manager before leaving the industry to concentrate her efforts on raising her family, serving her community, and playing an integral role in the marketing and expansion of the family's dental business.

 Melinda has served on the DNA board for 3 years, serving the roles of membership chair, vice-president, and president.
-She also maintains active roles in the Downtown Garden Club, Historic Savannah Foundation, Hancock Day School, and various City boards.
-She is a past member of the Junior League and former vice-president of the Christ Church Children’s School.
+She also maintains active roles in the Savannah Garden Club, HSF, Hancock Day School, and various City boards.
+She is a past member of the Junior League and former vice-president of the Christ Church Children's School.
 Melinda and her husband currently operate a large dental business and land holding company based in Pooler with a secondary location in Lexington, South Carolina.
-They are the proud parents of three children and enjoy raising them in the vibrant community of the Landmark Historic District.
+They are the proud parents of three children and enjoy raising them in the exciting and vibrant community of the Landmark Historic District.

 Robert "Bob" Rosenwald - Vice President